USDA-FSA/fsa-design-system/guides/applications/buttons.md

             </td>
             <td>
                 <p>Stop current action and cancels out of the process.
 Returns users to the page where the action was initiated.</p>
-                <p>NOTE: If data has been entered, a confirmation message should be displayed so the user can confirm they want to cancel.</p>
+                <p>NOTE: If data has been entered, a confirmation message shall be displayed so the user can confirm they want to cancel.</p>
             </td>
         </tr>